PixelWeatherProject/pwos/README.md

 ## WIP Features
 - [ ] OTA firmware updates
+    - Experiemental support is being worked on in the `experimental-ota` branch.

 ## Emulation
 You can download prebuilt binaries of Espressif's QEMU fork from [here](https://github.com/espressif/qemu/releases).
 However as of now, PWOS cannot be emulated.
 You will get a panic on boot.
 This is likely due to the emulator not being able to emulate the WiFi hardware.